 The requirements of property owners are obviously different from those of lenders and, when reporting to clients for purposes other than lending, surveyors and valuers will still use one of the same four categories whenever Japanese knotweed is seen.

 In all cases, however, there will be a recommendation for the client to obtain advice from a remediation specialist.
 When an infestation is seen more than three metres beyond the boundary, the detail of any reporting will depend on the type of inspection and report being provided, and the nature of the infestation.

 Advice on specific remedial action is not required.
 As with many other potentially significant issues affecting property value or ownership, the objective for the surveyor or valuer is to identify and report the matter to the client, but then for an appropriate specialist to provide advice on what action to take.
 In this, there are clear parallels with problems such as dry rot, defective services or structural failure.

-Also in line with other property defects, the guidance acknowledges that there are many legitimate reasons why an infestation of Japanese knotweed might not be seen during a competent inspection.
-Nevertheless, if Japanese knotweed is clearly visible on site during the normal course of an inspection, it is reasonable to expect, all other things being equal, that it should be identified and reported to the client.
+Again, as is the case for other property defects, the guidance acknowledges that there are many legitimate reasons why an infestation of Japanese knotweed might not be seen during a competently conducted inspection.
+Nevertheless, if Japanese knotweed is clearly visible on site during the normal course of an inspection then it is reasonable to expect, all other things being equal, that it should be identified and reported to the client.

-In addition to the RICS guidance note, residential practitioners are strongly recommended to download the parallel publication by the Property Care Association (PCA): Japanese Knotweed – Guidance for Professional Valuers and Surveyors.
-The PCA guidance is specifically designed to support the new RICS guidance and advises property valuers and surveyors on all aspects of knotweed surveys, including identification, indicative costing for remedial treatment and remediation options.
+In addition to this RICS professional standard, residential practitioners are strongly advised to download the parallel publication by the Property Care Association (PCA): Japanese knotweed – Guidance for professional valuers and surveyors.
+The PCA guidance is specifically designed to support the new RICS standard and gives property valuers and surveyors advice on all aspects of knotweed surveys, including identification, indicative costing for remedial treatment and remediation options.